SteviLen420/TQE_simulation/TQE_FOUNDATIONAL_LAWS_OF_THE_UNIVERSE.md

 f^{(3)}_{\text{eff}} = \frac{\int_{\Psi_{\text{loc}}} P(\psi|\text{matter})\, f_{\text{micro}}(E(\psi), I(\psi))\, d\psi}{\int_{\Psi_{\text{loc}}} P(\psi|\text{matter})\, d\psi}.
 $$

 Nothing happens to the geometry itself; instead I reinterpret fluctuations in energy–information orientation as local boosts or dips in effective stress–energy.
 Regions that stay aligned with the preferred informational direction behave as if their density were amplified, which provides a TQE reading of phenomena usually ascribed to exotic matter, dark energy, or early-time seeding.
+In general $f^{(3)}_{\text{eff}}=f^{(3)}_{\text{eff}}(x)$ inherits the spacetime dependence of the matter patch being coarse-grained, so it should be treated as a backreaction-style source renormalization rather than a single global constant.

 ---